Blog

 • Lack of references: Good companies have happy clients who can have a 5-minute call with you to share their experience.

 Your vision of hiring a complementary team will change when you stop referring to them as simple task performers and start seeing them as partners.
-From our experience, the best results of cooperation are built up when each side respects and 100% dedicates itself to the goals of the company.
+In our experience, the best results from cooperation are achieved when both sides respect and fully commit to the company's goals.

 Here’s another note explaining whether you need to hire or outsource the DevOps team